She's All That: Remake

 In September 2020, a gender-swapped remake of the film was announced, titled He's All That, with Mark Waters to direct, original screenwriter R. Lee Fleming Jr. to write, and starring Addison Rae and Tanner Buchanan.
-Myra Molloy, Madison Pettis, Peyton Meyer, Isabella Crovetti, and Annie Jacob have all been cast since.
+That October, Myra Molloy, Madison Pettis, Peyton Meyer, Isabella Crovetti, and Annie Jacob were cast.

 In December 2020, Rachael Leigh Cook joined the cast to portray Rae's character's mother.
 It has been confirmed that Cook's character is unrelated to her original character.
 He's All That was released on August 27, 2021, by Netflix.
+It was produced by Miramax, under their new Paramount/beIN Media Group co-ownership.